MILAN FASHION WEEK FALL/WINTER 2025: DAY 3

 BLUMARINE

-all images BLUMARINE via vogue.com
+all images BLUMARINE provided by the brand

 David Korma’s first collection as Blumarine’s creative director was a runway full of strong fashion choices and confident attitude.
 Retrieving the label’s iconic hot and sexy vibe thanks to revealing outfits and statement accessories, this collection also infused delicacy and grace to the Blumarine imprint, with sheer flowy fabrics that felt like the last days of summer.